-How large are the classes? – Our classes average from 4-8 students, but can have as many as 15 in our Essentials course and 10 in our Applied and Advance course.
+How large are the classes? - Our classes average from 4-8 students, but can have as many as 15 in our Essentials Course and 10 in our Applied and Advance course.
 Workshops average 10-15 students.

 What is your student to instructor ratio? - Our student to instructor ratio is about six students to every one instructor.
 We typically have at least two instructors at every course no matter how small the class is.

-Where are the classes held? – We offer various workshops and adventures throughout Upstate South Carolina, but our standardized survival courses are held at our Survival School Camp in Union, SC on private land inside the Sumter National Forest.
+Where are the classes held? - We offer various workshops and adventures throughout Upstate South Carolina, but our standardized survival courses are held at our Survival Training Camp in Union, SC on private land inside the Sumter National Forest.

 Can I check out a class before I register for one? - Due to the disruptive nature of having drop-ins, we don't typically allow anyone to just sit in and check out a class.
 We do offer quarterly Meetup gatherings throughout the year for you to meet instructors, and sample some of our training.
 These are free events, and are open to everyone.